-- Applying ice (for five to ten minutes each hour) during the Tingle stage of cold sore formation will lower the temperature of the tissues where the lesion is forming.
-This temperature reduction will have the effect of reducing the area's metabolic rate, which, in turn, will help to stunt the cold sore's development.
+- Applying ice (for five to ten minutes each hour) during the Tingle stage of cold sore formation lowers the temperature of the tissue where the lesion is forming.
+This temperature reduction lowers the area's metabolic rate, which in turn helps to stunt the cold sore's development.

 - Intermittent application of ice to a cold sore can act as a numbing agent.
 This can help to alleviate symptoms such as pain, burning or itching.

-Tea contains tannic acid, a compound that's suggested to have antiviral properties and therefore help to stunt the formation of cold sores (as determined by lesion size, Rodu, 1991).
-Some over-the-counter medications contain tannic acid.
-(Tanac ®).
+Tea contains tannic acid, a compound that's been demonstrated to to have an inhibitory effect on the herpes virus.
+Studies have shown that its effect can help to stunt the formation of cold sores (as determined by lesion size) (Rodu 1991).
+Some over-the-counter medications contain tannic acid (i.e. Tanac®).

-B) Treating / preventing cold sores: Lysine oral supplements.
+B) Treating / preventing cold sores using lysine oral supplements.

 L-lysine dietary supplements are frequently promoted as a do-it-yourself therapy that can help to: